Jermuk: Tourism

 Another key sector in the economy of Jermuk is tourism.
-The town is home to several health resorts and spas, and is one of the main touristic destinations for those who visit Armenia.
+The town is home to several health resorts and spas and is one of the main tourist destinations in Armenia.
 Visitors come for the natural environment of Jermuk and the mountains of Vayots Dzor (3000 meters), the waterfalls, the curing water pools, hotels and health spas, sanatoriums, the cableway and alpine sports facilities.
 It is considered the centre of medical tourism in Armenia.

-Gndevank Monastery dating back to the 10th century, is one of the most attractive nearby destinations.
+Gndevank Monastery, dating back to the 10th century, is one of the most popular nearby destinations.
 It is located just 10 km west of Jermuk.

-The town is home to a number of prominent resorts and sanatoriums, including Grand Resort Jermuk, Gladzor Sanatorium, Olympia Sanatorium, Jermuk Armenia Health Spa, Ararat Health Spa, Jermuk Moscow Health Resort, Jermuk Ashkharh Health Center, and Jermuk Resort & Spa.
-There are also many small hotels and guest houses in Jermuk.

-Jermuk is among the 3 towns of Armenia that are allowed to accommodate gambling houses and activities (along with Tsaghkadzor and Sevan).
+Jermuk is one of the three towns of Armenia that are allowed to accommodate gambling houses and activities (along with Tsaghkadzor and Sevan).

 Sport

 Jermuk is one of the major centres for winter sports in Armenia.
 A 900-meters long cableway serves the ski area located at the southeast of the town.
 The works for the second phase of the ski lift are ongoing in order to boost the winter tourism in the region.

 Jermuk is a regular venue for international chess tournaments.
 Each year during the summer, the town hosts the FIDE Grand Prix Jermuk chess tournament.

-The town has a large - though derelict - indoor sports palace dating back to the Soviet days.
+The town has a large—though derelict—indoor sports palace dating back to the Soviet days.